seanmorris/sm-gen/pages/customization.md

 ### CSS Theming

-SMGen’s default stylesheet (`static/default.css`) defines a set of CSS custom properties (variables) for colors, spacing, and other design tokens in `:root` and `:root.dark` near the bottom of the file.
+SMGen's default stylesheet (`static/default.css`) defines a set of CSS custom properties (variables) for colors, spacing, and other design tokens in `:root` and `:root.dark` near the bottom of the file.
 You can override any of these values by loading a custom theme CSS after the default styles.